CtrlK

 Conciseness

-The skill has some unnecessary sections like 'When to Use This Skill' vs 'When to Use azure-prepare Instead' which are somewhat redundant with the callout box.
+The content is mostly efficient but includes some unnecessary sections like 'When to Use This Skill' vs 'When to Use azure-prepare Instead' which could be condensed.
 The 'Collect context information' section explains things Claude could infer.
-However, it's not egregiously verbose.
+The callout box about azure-prepare is useful but the dual 'when to use' sections are redundant with it.

 2 / 3